danm0e/react-training-presentation/slides/3-0-React/0-1-Intro-React.md

 }
 ```
 Note:
-Class components are the traditional way of creating React components.
-They extend the React.Component class and have access to lifecycle methods, allowing developers to manage state and perform actions at various stages of a component's lifecycle.
+- Class components are the traditional way of creating React components.
+- They extend the React.Component class and have access to lifecycle methods
+- This allows developers to manage state and perform actions at various stages of a component's lifecycle.

-Think when the component is mounted, updated, unmounted etc.
+- Think when the component is
+  - mounted - so when a page is loaded
+  - updated - when an event has taking place (button click or data change)
+  - unmounted - when the user leaves a page

 ---